Tennessee Titans vs. Jacksonville Jaguars NFL Week 14 Odds, Plays and Insights for December 12, 2021

 Over/under insights

-- Jacksonville's games have gone over 44 points in five of 12 chances this season.
+- Jacksonville and its opponents have combined to score more than 44 points in five of 12 games this season.

-- The two teams combine to score 40.3 points per game, 3.7 less than the total in this contest.
+- The combined points per game average of the two teams, 40.3, is 3.7 points fewer than Sunday's over/under.

-- This contest's total is 6.9 points fewer than the 50.9 these two squads combine to give up per game in 2020.
+- The 50.9 points per game these two squads have surrendered to opponents this season are 6.9 more than the 44 total in this contest.

-- The Titans and their opponents have scored an average of 49.5 points per game in 2020, 5.5 more than Sunday's total.
+- The average total in Titans games this season is 49.5, 5.5 points above Sunday's total of 44.

-- The 44-point total for this game is 3.0 points below the 47.0 points per game average total in Jaguars games this season.
+- The 47.0 PPG average total in Jaguars games this season is 3.0 points more than this game's over/under.

 Titans stats and trends